-APRID works across interfaith relations whilst EE fearlessly shares the gospel.
+APRID and UCE work across interfaith relations whilst EE fearlessly shares the gospel.

-Our newest partner, J-life, works with orphans and widows to help them step out of poverty.
+J-LIFE works with orphans and widows to help them step out of poverty.
 Together for Development Birashoboka empowers former prostitutes and many other vulnerable communities,

 That means stronger families, excellent schools, more schools, training and rehabilitation for street children… We work to stem the brain-drain, care for orphans, prevent AIDs, create excellent schools, to raise young leaders of integrity and to instill honesty in a new generation.